rastri-dey/rastri-dey.github.io/README.md

-This is the repository for my personal website: rastri-dey.github.io
+This is the repo for my personal site.